adityanegii/Match-Predictor-FBREF/README.md

 - Uses FBREF's scraped data for training and prediction.

+- Uses SQLite and SQLAlchemy to store raw data that has been scraped in order to shorten scraping times.

 ## Running

 Open up a terminal and navigate to the directory where the project is located.